thisisthor/lectures/sessions/01/README.md

 #### What can be **improved**?

 ### Workshop: Start group work!

-* Begin to research your topics in groups.
+(1 hour)

+* 1: The mobile communications network as a broadcast platform.
+* 2: The future of content distribution.
+* 3: How is virtual reality and or augmented reality going to change the world?
+* 4: IOT EDGE COMPETITION
+* 5: Drones - Surveillance, delivery or safety?

 ### Workshop: Mindmap (45 min)